efcasado/ycsb-riak/README.md

 Authored by Yahoo!
-Research in [2010](https://people.cs.pitt.edu/~chang/231/y13/papers/benchmarkcloud.pdf), [YCSB](https://github.com/brianfrankcooper/YCSB) is an extensible workload generator for benchmarking key-value stores.
+Research in [2010](https://people.cs.pitt.edu/~chang/231/y13/papers/benchmarkcloud.pdf), [YCSB](https://github.com/brianfrankcooper/YCSB) is an extensible workload generator for benchmarking key-value data stores.

 A typical `YCSB` run consists of loading key-value pairs into the target data store, run a specific workload against the target data store, and reporting